 Novice and advanced climbing expeditions are available.
 Hiking trails and other activities can be booked through their tourist department or one of the local accommodation spots.

 Mount St Helens is another active stratovolcano in Washington, and its last eruption was far more recent than the previous entry on this list.
 In the 1980s, a famous eruption at Mount St Helens made worldwide news – but again, the stratovolcano is considered safe for visitors today.

 It’s the perfect place to visit Mount Rainier.
 You can also find appropriate hiking and walking trails along this route and the St Helens National Volcanic Monument.
 Even though moderate temperatures, always check the weather forecast before heading out.

 See Related: How to Pack for a Camping Trip

 8. Washington: Visit Port Townsend

-Port Townsend is a small Victorian-style town located in Jefferson County, Washington. it’s just about 2 hours away from Seattle if you would like to fit this stop into your drive.
+Port Townsend is a small Victorian-style town located in Jefferson County, Washington.
+It’s about 2 hours away from Seattle if you want to fit this stop into your drive.

 See Related: Best Van Camping Equipment